-Meteor is a simple game ‘paddle and ball’ game, in which players must destroy all the objects in the arena without the ball falling them.
-The aim of the game is to get the highest score possible before you die by running out of lives.
+Meteor Buster is a simple ‘paddle and ball’ game.
+The aim of the game is to get the highest score possible before you die by running out of lives and to complete all three stages of the game.

-The player has responsibility of the paddle at the bottom of the screen, where the aim is to ensure that the ball doesn’t fall beneath the paddle.
-This game has three different levels, which increase in difficulty as the player progresses, and a main menu.
+The player has the responsibility of the paddle at the bottom of the screen.
+They need to try and not let the ball (read: asteroid) fall beneath the paddle.
+This game has a main menu and three different levels, which increase in difficulty as the player progresses.
 The main menu contains the option to adjust the volume and perhaps more importantly adjust the difficulty of the game (easy, medium or hard).
+The difficulty adjusts the speed of the ball in the game.

-All objects display rigid properties, so the ball ricochets bounces off any object an object in its path.
-Each different block (read: asteroid) has a certain amount of health and a specific score associated once it is destroyed.
+All objects have rigid body properties, so the ball ricochets or bounces off any object in its path.
+Each different block (read: meteor) has a certain amount of health and a specific score associated once it is destroyed.
 The rectangular blocks require one hit to crumble, the diamonds require two hits and the circles require three hits.

-Additionally, the blocks may randomly drop one of five different power ups that alter the game play, which are activated when they land on the paddle.
+Additionally, the blocks may randomly drop one of five different power-ups that alter the game play, which are activated when they land on the paddle.
 Besides the ‘shrink’ power-up, all other power-ups are advantageous for the player and should be targeted.